kysely-org/kysely/site/docs/recipes/schemas.md

 ## 2

-In the multitenant case you have a schema per tenant and you can't add each of them to the database interface, nor would it make sense to do so.
+In the multitenant case you have a schema per tenant and you can't add each of them to the tables interface, nor would it make sense to do so.
 In this case you can use the [withSchema](https://kysely-org.github.io/kysely-apidoc/classes/Kysely.html#withSchema) method.

 The `withSchema` method sets the default schema of all table references that don't explicitly